Felipe-Correa06/FPS_Project/README.md

   * Create an artificial intelligence capable of learning from its mistakes and successes;
   * Create an artificial intelligence that adapts to situations similar to the one previously trained, according to the acquired experience;
   * Make the environment created available to serve as a prototype for projects by independent developers.

+The IA isn't perfect, it could be more trained to improve its performance, but is a demonstration of the Reinforcement Learning capacity.